sowcow/blog/content/posts/torque.md

    Jack and Wendy are the ideal parents to demonstrate how not to do things.

 I've deleted the movie from all devices, so I'm not elaborating more than that.

+## Upd

+Of course denial mechanisms are rich with the movie.
+It's unusual experience.